 Upon vesting, shares are immediately issued and there are no additional time- or service-based conditions associated with the TSR Award or performance-based RSUs, other than the CEO stock ownership guidelines applicable to Mr. Harshman as further described below under "Stock Ownership Guidelines".
 The Compensation Committee believes the TSR Award and performance-based RSUs appropriately incentivizes Messrs.
-Harshman and Ben-Natan and directly aligns management's and the stockholders' interests.
+Harshman and Ben-Natan and directly aligns these executive's interests with those of our stockholders' interests.

 Equity Award Determinations.
-Consistent with past practice, the total equity pool for annual grants to be made to all employees in 2019, including NEOs, was determined principally by reference to industry-specific guidelines published by shareholder advisory firms and, in part, by historic practice.
+Consistent with past practice, the total equity pool (RSUs and PRSUs) for annual grants to be made to all employees in 2020, including NEOs, was determined principally by reference to industry-specific guidelines published by shareholder advisory firms and, in part, by historic practice.
 The guidelines generally refer to metrics such as total annual awards as a percentage of shares outstanding and total outstanding awards as a percentage of fully diluted shares.
 The Compensation Committee, in consultation with the Company's CEO (except with respect to the CEO's own compensation), determines the size and material terms of equity awards granted to the NEOs, taking into account the role and responsibility of the NEO, competitive factors including competition for technology executives; peer group data compiled by the Compensation Committee's compensation consultant, the size and value of long-term equity compensation already held by each executive officer and the vested percentage; the proportion between RSUs, performance-based RSUs and stock options held by each NEO; the total target cash compensation opportunity for each NEO; and individual performance and retention objectives.
+See "Grant of Plan-based Awards" on page 38 of this proxy statement for a summary of all equity grants made to the NEOs in 2020.